Check Email Deliverability in PHP

 });

-Check Email Deliverability
+Step 3: Programmatically Check Email Deliverability in PHP

-• Check if form data was submitted and $_POST variable is not empty.
+UNKNOWN_ERRORas initial response. - Check if form data was submitted and

-• Open a connection with MX server for each MX record.
+getmxrr()function. - Open a connection with MX server for each MX record.

-• Send SMTP commands to mail server using fwrite() function and capture server response using fgets().
-The response code 250 means email address exists.
+fwrite()function for SMTP handshake and capture server response usingfgets()function.
+The response code 250 means email address exists. - Finally return the response in pretty JSON format.

 validate-email.php